 Energy companies need to value and manage risks in their portfolios.
 To achieve this, advanced analytical models are key.
 Is your company using an in-house developed model?
-If the answer is yes, are you aware of the risk that your model may be biased?
-We propose to use industry standard KYOS analytical models – either for your valuations, or use them to benchmark your in-house developed models.
+If the answer is yes, the the second question is: are you aware of the risk that there might be bias in your model?
+To be fair: it is in our nature to have a blind spot for our own weaknesses.
+And when it comes to companies, the same applies.
+To overcome this short-sightedness, we propose to use industry standard KYOS analytical models.
+Industry-wide knowledge, coupled with our superior modelling techniques results in gold-standard analytical models.
+Use our superior models to calculate the most exact valuations, or benchmark your in-house developed models.

 The portfolio of energy companies contains many assets and contracts with flexibility.
-In order to properly value and risk manage in these portfolios, sophisticated analytical models are being used.
-These models are typically based on advanced mathematical theories and often include Monte Carlo simulations.
+To be able to properly value and risk manage in these portfolios, you will need sophisticated analytical models.
+Advanced mathematical theories such as Monte Carlo simulations form the backbone of these models.
 Some companies see the development, implementation and maintenance of such models as a core competence and as such decide to do these activities in-house.
 Every day, many quant developers across the industry work hard at these complex models, calibrating the model parameters to market data.
-Models that often get so complicated that only the quant developers themselves fully understand them and, more importantly, understand their limitations.
+Models that often get so complicated that only the quant developers themselves fully understand them!
+But, more importantly, understand their limitations…

 Bench-marking internally created models with one or more externally developed models is the norm in the financial sector: already before the economic crisis of 2009, but this behavior got even more in use after 2009.
-This bench-marking can be done in various ways.
+There are various ways to perform this bench-marking.
 Typically, banks run external valuations on a regular basis for a portfolio with a set of key contract types.
 In order to stress-test the models, these benchmarks can be done for a range of historical market prices to mimic many different market scenarios.
 In this way you can discover weaknesses of the model and obtain a better understanding of the validity of the risk numbers.
 If necessary, companies adjust their own models based on these external benchmarks.